scikit-hep/boost-histogram/README.md

 If you are on a Linux system that is not part of the "many" in manylinux, such as Alpine or ClearLinux, building from source is usually fine, since the compilers on those systems are often quite new.
 It will just take a little longer to install when it's using the sdist instead of a wheel.

+#### Conda-Forge

+The boost-histogram package is available on Conda-Forge, as well.
+All supported versions are available with the exception of Windows + Python 2.7, which cannot build due to the age of the compiler.
+Please use Pip if you *really* need Python 2.7 on Windows.
+You will also need the VS 2015 distributable, as described above.

 #### Source builds

 For a source build, for example from an "sdist" package, the only requirements are a C++14 compatible compiler.
 The compiler requirements are dictated by Boost.Histogram's C++ requirements: gcc >= 5.5, clang >= 3.8, msvc >= 14.1.